Complete Guide to Variegated Monstera Deliciosa [Updated March 2023]

 - Stem Cuttings

-You may see some people selling a section of stem without any leaves.
+You may see some people selling a section of stem without any leaves, called a “wetstick” or node cutting.
 I’ve seen stem cuttings (with no leaves) sell for $200+ on eBay which blows my mind.
 Of course, if you read the description, most sellers state “No refunds.
 Buyer purchases at own risk” which should be enough to make you think twice.
-IF the section of stem includes a node, then it should eventually grow leaves if cared for correctly.
-But you could be waiting a very long time.
-Honestly, it’s a lot of money to risk and I wouldn’t recommend it.
+IF the section of stem includes a node, then it should eventually grow leaves if cared for correctly, but many stem cuttings are notorious for rotting – especially from varieties like the Thai Constellation.
+Plus you will be waiting years for the plant to get mature enough for those stunning fenestrations everyone loves.
+If you are an experienced plant owner, and have previously had success propagating stem cuttings, and the price is cheap enough, then go for it.
+But don’t spend a lot of money on a stem cutting/node cutting if you’re a relative beginner, just to save money, as it’s just too much of a risk (in my opinion).

 I’ve seen a couple of these pop up recently on eBay too.
-As far as I was aware, the monstera deliciosa plant doesn’t produce tubers, so this looks like another scam.
+The monstera deliciosa plant doesn’t produce tubers, so this is another scam.

 - Full ‘albo’ i.e. all white or mostly white leaves.